Full Support for All Graduate Students

 A graduate student may be assigned a teaching assistantship as part of their 50% appointment.
 A 50% teaching assistantship appointment requires the graduate student to help an instructor in two classes, normally, a large lecture and/or writing intensive class.
 The department tries to make available to all graduate students at least one teaching assistantship per academic year beyond their normal 50% appointment, if requested.

-For nine months of half time service, the current stipend is about $15,400.
-If students serve as a 50% graduate student and a 25% teaching assistant, the stipend approaches a little more than $19,000 for nine months.
+For nine months of half time service, the current stipend is about $17,850.
+If students serve as a 50% graduate instructor and hold a 25% teaching assistantship, the stipend is roughly $22,320 for nine months.

 Whether any research assistantships are available varies from year to year, depending on grant money secured by individual faculty.